yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

     - Copy the certificates for the third VM from `$HOME/var/generated_certs/<IP_of_VM_3>` in first VM to `$HOME/var/certs` in the third VM.

-1. Start the second and the third node on two separate VMs, as follows:
+1. Start the second and the third node on two separate VMs using the `--join` flag, as follows:

     ```sh
     ./bin/yugabyted start --secure --advertise_address=<host-ip> \